Scorbutics/ruby-for-android5/README.md

 For now, as the CMake build system here is quite generic, I think you can adapt it quite easily to add the support yourself.

+Note for those who are on Windows
+===

+You should be able to build everything with docker, just look at the shell scripts that are mentioned here and create your own docker command line.
+It should not be really complicated.

 Preparation
+===
+1. Install docker, if not already present on your host
+2. Clone the following repository: https://github.com/Scorbutics/ruby-android-ndk-docker
+3. Execute the "build.sh" script of this existing repository, it will build your docker environment required to compile

+Old Preparation (DEPRECATED MANUAL VERSION)
 ===

 1. Download the Android NDK [here](https://developer.android.com/ndk/downloads).
 Version r23b (23.1.7779620) is the LTS at the time of this writing, it works well.